anachronic/importmagic.el/README.md

 ### `importmagic-mode`

 Turn on/off importmagic-mode in the current buffer.
-As usual, a positive argument sets it on, negative argument sets it off.
+As usual, a positive argument sets it on and a negative argument sets it off.
 With just `M-x`, it will toggle the mode.

 ### `importmagic-fix-imports`